cybergla/question-classifier/README.md

 So my first task was to map these labels to the 4 categories I needed.
 I manually decided on a mapping based on my intuition and understanding.

-For the `Affirmative` type of questions, I looked elsewhere on the internet and found a set of 155 "choice questions" (insert link).
+For the `Affirmative` type of questions, I looked elsewhere on the internet and found a set of 155 ["choice questions"](http://www.home-speech-home.com/yes-or-no-questions.html).
 I interpreted the `Affirmative` type as a type of question with either a yes or no answer.
 I loaded those questions into the dataset with the others.

 # Preprocessing